Gluten Free Pumpkin Muffins Recipe – Soft & Fluffy!

 - Add in chocolate chips or dried cranberries to the muffin batter, or a sprinkle of brown sugar to the top of the muffins for some different variations.
 I would start with 1 cup of chocolate chips with your dry ingredients for this muffin recipe.

-- Add in nuts like almonds or pecans at the end for extra crunchy flavor!
+- Add in nuts like almonds or pecans for extra crunch!

 - Add a teaspoon salt mixed with a teaspoon ground cinnamon to the top of the muffins for a sweet and savory flavor.
 Make sure to use flakey salt, and use 1 teaspoon for the whole batch with just a small sprinkle on top of each one.